digital-blueprint/greenlight-app/README.md

 ##### 3-g-evidence-invalid-text

-Use this slot and add a link to faq
+Use this slot and add a link to faq.

 Example: